lifegadget/aws-pusher/README.md

 ### Ember Awareness ###

 This tooling is meant to deploy static assets to an opinionated AWS architecture *regardless* of the underlying static site's technology.
 That said, over time it will be helpful for the `pusher push` command to understand how to plug into the static assets build pipeline.
-For Ember applications the tool will be ready out of the box for apps which use ember-cli.
+To kick of this contextual awareness, the aws-pusher will come with out of the box support for [Ember apps](http://emberjs.com) which use [ember-cli](http://ember-cli.com).

 ## Target Architecture